Rate This Document

 vim /etc/grub2-efi.cfg

-Add default_hugepagesz=2M hugepagesz=2M hugepages=50000 to the kernel cmdline.
+2. Press i to enter the insert mode and add default_hugepagesz=2M hugepagesz=2M hugepages=50000 to cmdline.
 As shown in the following figure, the default huge page size is 2 MB and the number of huge pages is 50,000.
-Restart the server.

 2. Check the huge page configuration.